impactoss/impactoss-client/README.md

    *At this point you can run `npm start` to see the example app at `http://localhost:3000`.*

 ## Documentation
-From React Boilerplate that this application is based on (see Acknowledgement below)
+From `react-boilerplate` that this application is based on (see Acknowledgement below)

 - [The Hitchhikers Guide to `react-boilerplate`](docs/general/introduction.md): An introduction for newcomers to this boilerplate.
 - [Overview](docs/general): A short overview of the included tools